EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 The author recommends that you choose the method to access the shared device (shared relays and shared registers) based on the new APIs since it is much easier to understand.
-The device /driver support, however, still supports accessing the shared memory based on the old APIs for backward compatibility.
+The device and driver support, however, still supports accessing the shared memory based on the old APIs for backward compatibility.
 If you choose this option, you need to know the following points.